ari-hacks/terraform-study-guide/Objective 1 & 2/Iac.md

 <details><summary>Explain What IaC is?</summary>
 <p>

 Infrastructure is described using a high-level configuration syntax.
-This allows a blueprint of your data center to be versioned and treated as you would any other code.
+This allows a blueprint of our data center to be versioned and treated as we would any other code.
 Additionally, infrastructure can be shared and re-used.
 </p>
 <p>
 IaC makes it easy to provision and apply infrastructure configurations, saving time.
 It standardizes workflows across different infrastructure providers (e.g., VMware, AWS, Azure, GCP, etc.) by using a common syntax across all of them.